 Do you have any stories to share about your work?

 "The stories of a person's demise is often heart wrenching.
 Suffice to say, it can bring you to your knees on occasion.
-One such theme is suicide.
+One example is suicide.
 I have witnessed suicides by hanging and self-inflicted gunshot wounds from the very old to the very young.
 It is distressing to bear witness to its aftermath.
 It leaves family uprooted and in great despair.
 There can be no closure if despondency is undetected.
 One recourse is to have his or her tissue (and organs) donated to further augment another life.

 How can individuals get more involved in different tissue donation programs?